 What is state shifting and how is it different from toxic positivity?

-State shifting is learning to be happy for no reason.
-It is the practice of consciously shifting your state of mind or mood to a happier one, by self-generating positive emotions.
-Over time, it can shift your baseline mood.
+Through using a mental technique, you can change your state of mind or mood to a happier one, by self-generating positive emotions.
+Practicing this over time can shift your baseline mood.

 Habitual feelings vs spontaneous feelings